 You can usually adopt even rare animals at a fraction of what it would cost from a breeder or pet store.
 In many cases, adopted pets will already have received some of the shots they require and may even be spayed or neutered, saving you hundreds of dollars on the initial purchase price in some cases.

 10. You Can Usually Take Your Adopted Pet Home Immediately

 If you are used to dealing with breeders, you know that many have a long process you need to go through before you receive your dog, which can last several months, and that’s if there aren’t many people ahead of you already waiting.
 In some cases, you may need to wait a year or more before you can take your pet home.
 Adoption moves much quicker, and you can usually take your pet home the same day.

 11. You Are a Hero

-The best reason we can give you to adopt a pet is that you are likely saving its life.
-As we mentioned earlier, most animals are at maximum capacity and receive little help to keep the animals fed and sheltered.
-The longer an animal sits in the shelter, the more at risk it becomes of being euthanized.
+The best reason we can give you to adopt a pet is that you are likely saving their life.
+As we mentioned earlier, most animal shelters are at maximum capacity and receive little help to keep the animals fed and well cared for.
+The longer an animal sits in the shelter, the more at risk they are of being euthanized.
 According to PETA, animal shelters handle more than 6 million animals each year, but nearly four million remain without a home.
-Many of the animals get euthanized in brutal and painful ways.
-You can help prevent this problem by adopting our pets at the shelter and making sure your pet is spayed or neutered, so it doesn’t create animals without a home.
+Many of the animals get euthanized.
+You can help prevent this problem by adopting a pet at the shelter and making sure your pet is spayed or neutered, so they don’t reproduce and create animals without a home.

 We hope you have enjoyed reading over our list, and it has helped answer your questions.
 If we have convinced you to avoid the pet store and breeders for your next pet, please share these 11 benefits of adopting your pet on Facebook and Twitter.